-Object Free Zone (OFZ) - The OFZ is a volume of airspace that is required to be clear of obstacles, except for frangible items required for the navigation of aircraft.
+Obstacle Free Zone (OFZ) - The OFZ is a volume of airspace that is required to be clear of obstacles (including holding aircraft), except for frangible items required for the navigation of aircraft.
 It is centered along the runway and extended runway centerline.